-“Sat-ya, can you get me 9/16 and 5/8 wrenches from the workshop and a set of sockets and a ratchet from my office desk?” asked my boss thirteen years ago.
+“Sat-ya, can you get me 9/16 and 5/8 wrenches from the workshop and a set of sockets and a ratchet from the shop?” asked my boss thirteen years ago.
 Many English speakers get my name wrong.
 I guess it is easier for them to parse my name that way.
 Whatever!
 That day, I was helping him with fixing a snow plowing truck.
 It was my first week at work in the campus maintenance department.
 My wife, who was then working in the library, asked me if I wanted to join her as a librarian.
-I thought that my experience as a librarian would not come handy when I move back to Nepal.
-So, I decided to take a “dirty” job in fixing stuffs.
+I thought that my experience as a librarian would not come in handy when I move back to Nepal.
+So, I decided to take a “dirty” job in fixing kinds of stuff.
 I like to get my hands dirty.
 Besides, the skills I would learn from working there would be more useful when it comes to fixing certain things while living in the States.
 I went to the tool shop to get them.
-I was overwhelmed as I started looking for the them.
+I was overwhelmed as I started looking for them.
 There were many more than what I first saw when I joined the crew.
 I was dumbfounded that I could not find a couple of wrenches!
 It took me forever to find them.
 I had to call my boss to find the exact location of those tools.
 What a bummer in the first week

 I, however, had a hard time believing what I just saw on the tools.
 The engraving on the tools shocked my two senses of seeing and touching.
 I flipped the wrenches not once but twice, or maybe even thrice.
 I was not hallucinating or daydreaming.
 I went back to the same spot where I found those wrenches and picked some more to see if they contained the same impression.
 At this point, many people might be able to relate to my story.
 It was a “Made in China” impression on almost all the tools I had my hands on on the racks.
 Some came from Taiwan.
 A few others came from Mexico.
 Barely a few of them were made in America.
 It was a surprising revelation that the United States import that many things from other countries when they could have easily made them here!